Designdev30/gatsby1/src/pages/index.md

 ---
 templateKey: index-page
-title: We are at the best at what we do
+title: We are the best in our industry
 image: /img/clouds.jpg
 heading: Great coffee with a conscience
-subheading: We support our customers
+subheading: In business for 10 years, supporting suppliers
 mainpitch:
   title: Why Valdi
   description: >